fujianjin6471/fujianjin6471.github.io/_posts/2015-02-21-how-to-use-UIScrollView-in-storyboard.md

 ---

 Let's make it from scratch.
-Choose a **Single View Application** template, name it anything as you like, in my case, **UIScrollViewAndUIPageControl** is used.
+Choose a **Single View Application** template, name it anything as you like, in my case, **UIScrollViewInStoryboard** is used.

 Drag a **Scroll View** on top of View Controller\'s default **View**.